 What does she eat?

-Eating foods close to their natural state is an important part of Claire’s strategy and she tries to “avoid ingredients that sound like they belong in a chemistry lab.”
+Eating foods close to their natural state is an important part of Claire’s strategy.
+She tries to “avoid ingredients that sound like they belong in a chemistry lab.”

 “My diet is full of whole grains, pulses, beans, tofu, tempeh, veggies, fruit, nuts, natural oils and lots of greens!
 I’m not overly concerned with expensive so-called “superfoods’.
 I think you can get all the nutrients you need from simple whole plant based foods.
 I’m not extremely strict with my diet though and I always leave room for treats on weekends.”